clneitzke/egg-timer/README.md

 # Egg Timer

-Learning how to use Timer() in Swift
+Learning how to use Timer() in Swift and cook a great Egg.

+🥚🐣